NXT TakeOver: WarGames (2019): Aftermath

 Following Dakota Kai's ambush on Tegan Nox at WarGames, Kai faced Candice LeRae on the November 27 episode of NXT, where Kai attacked LeRae with Nox's knee brace, thus LeRae won by disqualification.
 As Kai attempted to attack LeRae with the chair, Rhea Ripley came out to LeRae's aid.
 The following week, Kai revealed that she was the one who attacked Mia Yim backstage at the TakeOver: WarGames Pre-Show.
 Yim then viciously attacked Kai.
 A match between Kai and Yim took place on the December 11 episode, where Kai won.
 Nox made her return on the January 15, 2020, episode of NXT, where she took part in a battle royal to determine the number one contender for the NXT Women's Championship, but was eliminated by Kai, who attacked her with the knee brace afterwards.
 The two had a match two weeks later, where Nox won after interference from LeRae.
 On February 1, a street fight between Nox and Kai was made official for TakeOver: Portland.

 Rhea Ripley had a face-to-face confrontation with Shayna Baszler, and congratulating her for defeating Becky Lynch and Bayley at Survivor Series.
 Ripley then reminded Baszler that her team defeated Baszler's team at WarGames and then issued a challenge to Baszler for the NXT Women's Championship.
 The following week, while Ripley was watching Yim get her revenge on Kai, Baszler choked her out with the Kirifuda Clutch.
 It was then announced that their title match would take place on the December 18 episode of NXT, where Ripley defeated Baszler to win the title, also ending Baszler's reign at 416 days, the first time the title changed hands in the Reiwa era.

+This was the final NXT WarGames to air exclusively on the WWE Network, as starting with TakeOver 31 in October 2020, the TakeOver events also became available on traditional pay-per-view.
+This was also the last NXT WarGames to be held in November as a support show for Survivor Series, as the event was moved to December in 2020.